What to Pack for Bhutan & Nepal

 - Binoculars

 —Binoculars are a huge asset on this adventure and are highly recommended.
-For optimal viewing, we suggest those with specs between 10 x 42 and 8 x 42.
-You may even try 8 x 35 but only if they contain high-quality glass.
-Practice using your binoculars before your trip to make sure they are not too powerful and that you can easily hold them steady. - Water bottle
+For optimal viewing, we suggest those with specs between 10x42 and 8x42.
+You may even try 8x35, but only if they contain high quality glass.
+Practice using your binoculars before your trip to make sure they are not too powerful or you do not have trouble holding them steady. - Reusable water bottle (included in your pre-trip package)

 - Sunglasses (with UV protection)